Child Care Director Certification Programs

 - Identify physical, cognitive, social and emotional techniques for stress management

-- Identify and put into practice Texas child care safety requirements and Minimum Standards
+- Identify and put into practice Texas child care center safety requirements and Minimum Standards

 - Describe the role of an advocate